Dorrothee/ChatGptEasy/README.md

 3. ```sh
    CREATE DATABASE new_database;
    CREATE USER 'new_user'@'localhost' IDENTIFIED BY 'new_password';
-   GRANT CREATE, SELECT, INSERT, UPDATE, DELETE ON new_database.* TO 'new_user'@'localhost' IDENTIFIED BY 'new_password';
+   GRANT CREATE, SELECT, INSERT, UPDATE, DELETE ON new_database.* TO 'new_user'@'localhost';
    FLUSH PRIVILEGES;
+Set free port to serve the server.
 4. Install Postman (if not installed).
 Create a new collection.
 Create 5 new requests:
 - GET to get all the todos
 - GET to get a specific todo